linker3000/MeshBop/README.md

 https://meshtastic.org/docs/configuration/module/serial/

-NB: Do NOT enable “Override Console Serial Port”.
+NB: Do NOT enable *Override Console Serial Port*.

 How to enable the async port on a Raspberry Pi (needs config files changed)